 After tackling Hancock Gorge, this one was a breeze!

-A much gentler walk, but incredibly scenic as you can do a full loop instead of a one-way trail through the Upper Weano Gorge.
+A much gentler walk, but incredibly scenic as you can do a full loop through the Upper Weano Gorge instead of a one-way turn around trail like many of the other gorge hikes.

 At one end, you will find the path from Lower Weano Gorge leading to Handrail Pool.
 At the time of my visit, Handrail Pool was closed due to an unfortunate death here.
-It is now reopened, take extra care when navigating this spot.
+It has now reopened, and I finally visited in 2025!

 Oxer Lookout and Junction Pool Lookout